 We’ve got news that you may find disturbing: if you live in the US, you’ve eaten food that was fertilized with “biosolids.”
 That’s a nice way of saying “treated human waste.”

 Every time you or the hundreds of millions of other Americans without septic tanks flush the toilet, wash dishes, shower, etc. that waste doesn’t just disappear into the ether.
 It goes to a waste treatment facility to be processed, before being reused as a fertilizer on farms, parks, forestland, and more.

 Sewage treatment is a sh… er, dirty job, but it’s actually quite important.
-A few decades ago, all of our waste was simply dumped into the nearest river or ocean.
-If you enjoy seafood or vacations at the lake, you’ll probably appreciate this development.
+A few decades ago, all of our untreated waste was simply dumped into the nearest creek, river, or ocean.
+The results?

-Certified organic farmers are allowed to use composted animal manure on their farms.
-The composting techniques required under organic guidelines utilize heat created from microorganisms in properly-managed compost as a source to burn out the pathogenic organisms (140 degrees is the magical temperature at which this happens.)
+Certified organic farmers (as well as conventional farms) are allowed to use composted animal manure on their farms.
+The composting techniques required under organic guidelines utilize heat created from microorganisms and the carbon-nitrogen ratios in properly-managed compost as a source to burn out the pathogenic organisms.
+(140 degrees is the magical temperature at which this happens.)

-If you grew up in the U.S., the only way you would have avoided eating foods that were grown using human waste is if you strictly stuck to certified organic foods and beverages.
+In short, if you grew up in the U.S., the only way you would have avoided eating foods that were grown using human waste is if you strictly stuck to certified organic foods and beverages.